Signed in as:

 filler@godaddy.com

-I started making pots in the late eighties and found that the most intriguing part of it all was the physicality of it.
+I started making pots in the late eighties and found that the most intriguing part of it all was the physicality.
 Especially throwing pots on the wheel, where brute force isn't enough, there must also be the ability to pull back and apply a bit of finesse.

 - kimberly muller